-National recruitment for dental specialty training is undertaken for a number of specialties: currently Orthodontics, Paediatric Dentistry and Restorative Dentistry.
+National recruitment for dental specialty training is undertaken for a number of specialties.
 The relevant SAC has agreed to national recruitment in principle, with involvement of the specialty Lead Dean.
 A national recruitment working group oversees the process for the particular specialty and the Medical and Dental Recruitment and Selection (MDRS) programme Dental recruitment sub-group oversees all dental recruitment.